Skip to content

 Yes — many designers offer flexible service.
 Hire a designer for the design and source list, but execute purchases and oversee trades yourself.
 This works for confident clients with time.
 The full-service alternative (designer specifies, sources, project-manages) is more expensive but lower effort.
 Discuss what you want to handle vs what you want them to handle in the first conversation; pricing flexes to match.

-Need a interior designer?
+Need an interior designer?
 Post your job in 60 seconds.

 Free to post.
-Get itemised quotes from verified Irish interior designers.
+Get matched with one vetted, insured local interior designer and a full itemised quote.
 Pay securely when the work is done.